grisuno/LazyOwn/COMMANDS.md

 Manual execution:
 To manually run these tasks, you would need to:
 - Provide a valid network interface for capturing packets.
-- Ensure the remote host IP is set correctly.
+- Ensure the remote host IP is assign correctly.
 - Execute the `tcpdump` command manually to capture packets on the specified interface.

 Note: Ensure that the `pcaps` directory exists and is writable for saving the capture file.